solid/webid-oidc-spec/README.md

 <#me> solid:oidcIssuer <https://provider.com> .
 ```

-## Securing tokens for multiple resource providers
+## Securing tokens for multiple resource servers

 #### The Problem

-Unlike standard implementations of OIDC, WebID-OIDC must deal with a number of RPs many of which the OP will not know about.
-OIDC defines the `aud` claim which defines the RPs for which a token can be used.
+Unlike standard implementations of OIDC, WebID-OIDC must deal with a number of RSs many of which the OP will not know about.
+OIDC defines the `aud` claim which defines the RSs for which a token can be used.

-However, given Solid's use case, a token should be usable for any RP so the user may federate a query across multiple Pods, so the `aud`ience cannot be constrained.
+However, given Solid's use case, a token should be usable for any RS so the user may federate a query across multiple Pods, so the `aud`ience cannot be constrained.
 Yet, an unconstrained `aud`ience opens up the possibility of token stealing.
 In this case, a user sends a request to `evilPod.example`.
 The Pod returns the requested information, but now has the user's token and may pretend to be the user on any other Pod in the world.

 #### The Solution